RoadieHQ/marketing-site/content/plugins/notes/kubernetes.md

 name: kubernetes
 ---

-You have added the two Kubernetes plugins to your Backstage application:
+The Backstage Kubernetes plugin has two separate components:

 -   **frontend**: it will take care of displaying the information to the user.
 -   **backend**: it will take care of connecting to the Kubernetes clusters and sending the information to the frontend.

-After installing the plugings, you have to configure them in two steps:
+After installing the plugins, you have to configure them in two steps:

 1. Allow the backend to collect objects from your Kubernetes cluster(s).
 2. Surfacing your Kubernetes objects in catalog entities